codacy/codacy-spotbugs/src/main/resources/docs/description/SCRIPT_ENGINE_INJECTION.md

 # [Potential code injection when using Script Engine](https://find-sec-bugs.github.io/bugs.htm#SCRIPT_ENGINE_INJECTION)

-    Dynamic code is being evaluate.
+    Dynamic code is being evaluated.
 A careful analysis of the code construction should be made.
 Malicious code execution could lead to data leakage or operating system compromised.

     If the evaluation of user code is intended, a proper sandboxing should be applied (see references).